-If you have a retirement account, you have the option of selecting a beneficiary.
+Do you have a retirement account?
+You need to designate a beneficiary.
 That is where this story begins.
-It is a bumpy story, so fasten your seat belt.
+IRA inheritance is a bumpy story, so fasten your seat belt.

-Your beneficiary is the person or entity you want to inherit the retirement assets when you pass.
+Your primary beneficiary is the person or entity who inherits the retirement assets when you pass.
 You can choose primary beneficiaries and contingent beneficiaries.
 The primary beneficiary is first in line to receive the assets.
 The contingent beneficiary becomes the new primary if the original passed before the account holder did.
 If the account holder is married, their spouse would have to agree in writing to not being the primary beneficiary.
 You might want to have a family trust be the beneficiary or a favorite charity, for example.
-You can also designate more than one primary or contingent beneficiary.
+When you designate beneficiaries, you can also designate more than one primary or contingent beneficiary.

 What happens next?